Developer's Guide

 Introduction

-iPayroll uses OAUTH2 Authorisation Code Grant.
-A user with the role of Paymaster (resource owner) is required to authorise an external application to access their organisation in iPayroll via the API.
+iPayroll and CloudPayroll use OAUTH2 Authorisation Code Grant.
+A user with the role of API User (resource owner) is required to authorise an external application to access their organisation in either iPayroll or CloudPayroll via the API.

 As of June 24, 2020 we will no longer support TLS 1.0 or TLS 1.1 over HTTPS.
 Any older browsers or API clients that do not support TLS 1.2 will no longer work.
 The TLS protocol is used to encrypt your servers’ communications with us, so it’s important that your integration uses the latest version.